pranav-P92/AWS-SAA/README.md

 	- Security group = Security guard 👮
 	- EC2 = Person inside the house 👤

+---
  ### Bastion Host
- -  special server used to securely access a private network from outside.
+ -  special server used to **securely access a private network from outside.**
- -  Protect internal servers from direct exposure
+ -  Protect internal servers from direct exposure.
  -  bastion is in public subnet which is then connected to all the private subnets.
+  ---

+## NAT Gateway / NAT Instance: (resources in private subnet can access the internet)
 ### NAT Instance
- - special type of EC2 instance that enables instances in a private subnet to access the internet without exposing them to inbound internet traffic.
+ - special type of EC2 instance that enables **instances in a private subnet to access the internet without exposing them to inbound internet traffic.**
  - allow EC2 instances in private subnets to connect to the internet.
  - NAT instance must be launched in public subnet and Elastic IP should be attached to it.
  - route tables must be configured to route traffic from private subnets to the NAT instance.